 This article provides everything that is known about Solo Leveling Season 1 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 As of the last update, D&C Webtoon, Crunchyroll, Aniplex, Studio A-1 Pictures or any company related to the production of the anime has not officially confirmed the Solo Leveling release date.
 However, the production of a Solo Leveling anime has been officially announced.
+It’s also been confirmed that the anime is releasing in “Winter”.

 Once the news is officially confirmed this article will be updated with the relevant information.